TheDizzler/DXTKGui/README.md

 >- when a control with a scrollbar has items removed from it dynamically, the scrubber doesn't resize properly

 ##TODO:
->- find out how to purge all the reported live objects ':/
+>- ~~find out how to purge all the reported live objects ':/~~ Live objects ARE being released but after the debug report. <- FIXED Still have some outstanding internal refernces.
 >- Need to go check for circular shared_ptr references
 >- Controller controlled controls (joysticks)
->- Button doesn't show hover again after click and release (fixed?)
 >- Dialog Box - allow hyphenating of words that can't fit on one line with option to turn on/off (currently puts whole word on next line or puts break in word)
->- ~~control contents should adjust for frame thickness~~
->- ~~Dialog Box buttons don't position properly when adding new buttons manually (only cancel button?)~~
 >- TexturePanel - add horizontal scrolling
 >- A Panel for adding controls?
 >- Dialog Box - allow custom bg image;